We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Privileges and conditions

 An SPL will allow you to act as pilot in command (PIC) on sailplanes and powered sailplanes.
-To fly a touring motor glider (TMG), you must also comply with the requirements detailed in extension of privileges to TMG on the LAPL (S) page.
+To fly a touring motor glider (TMG), you must also comply with the requirements detailed in SFCL.150.

-You can only carry passengers when you have completed at least 10 hours of flight time or 30 launches as PIC after your licence has been issued.
+You can only carry passengers when you comply with point SFCL.160(e); and have completed after the issue of the SPL, at least 10 hours of flight time or 30 launches as PIC after your licence has been issued and, additionally, one training flight during which holders shall demonstrate to an FI(S) the competence required for the carriage of passengers;

 You cannot operate commercially, or receive any kind of payment, until you: